 · Talks from Members of Parliament and peers (William Wragg and Andrew Stephenson who are both former students have spoken as has our local MP, David Rutley.
 We were also pleased to invite Lord Goddard in to talk about his work in the House of Lords)

 · Debating Society organised by Sixth Form students

 · Student leadership through the House System and Prefects.
 We have Student Leaders who speak at parental events.

 · Headteacher for the day competition

 The rule of law is important in the context of school and the wider community, locally, nationally and globally.

-· History – students study the evolution of trial by jury and the debate over the death penalty at KS3.
-Students also study international law with the evolution of the United Nations.
+· History – At KS3 students learn about the rule of law by studying the legal system during the Industrial period and are able to consider the differences between modern day punishments and those of our ancestors.
 In KS4, law and order in the American West is an important case study.
-Students have a chance to understand the contrast between law in a democratic society and the arbitrary systems in dictatorships
+Students have a chance to understand the contrast between law in a democratic society and the arbitrary systems in dictatorships through historical examples.

 .
 RS – Crime and Punishment in Year 10 as well as the topic of people who have changed the world in Year 8, where students look at the evolution of law due to individuals such as Martin Luther King and Rosa Parks.